 |Discounts|| || || || || |

 Ready to get your own competitive quotes?
-Simply enter your ZIP code in the form above or call us directly at 1-877-234-0731 to get Georgia homeowners insurance quotes tailored to fit your specific insurance needs.
+Simply enter your ZIP code in the form above or call us directly at 1-877-234-0731 to get your free Georgia homeowners insurance quote.

 So what do changes in average Georgia homeowners insurance rates mean for you?
 Home insurance rates are constantly fluctuating, which means you should always be conscious of what you are paying for home and different ways you can save.
 By simply bundling your home and auto policies with one provider you can save you up to 20% on your premium and a home security system can score you a discount up of up to 10%.

 What's Included in Standard Georgia Homeowners Insurance

 - Dwelling: This coverage replaces or repairs your home if it's damaged by a covered peril such as fire or wind.

 - Other Structures: A standard Georgia homeowners insurance policy would include this coverage for structures on your property besides your home such as a detached garage or fence.